 Tangy barbecue is heavenly with ranch potatoes, but pretty much every food will go with this recipe.
 Whatever you’ve paired with scalloped potatoes, you can serve with this!
-And if you’ve made scalloped potatoes and ham or au gratin potatoes, you’ll love this recipe as a main dish.
+My melting potatoes are bathed in butter, herbs, and a broth mixture.
+They have caramelized exteriors and tender interiors.

 What I Love About This Recipe